Did you know that YouTube is the second-biggest search engine, next to Google?

 Configure Default Channel Settings

 - From the left menu, select Settings.

 - Channel > Basic > Enter any keywords (tags) that you can think of that might ever need to be added to your videos, as it’s always easier to remove them than remember to add them.
 Also, set your Country.
 (Note: You can always go back and edit this list as things evolve with your business.).

 - Channel > Branding > Following the instructions, add a watermark image.
 (Note: Images must be square, with a minimum of 150×150 pixels, and less than 1MB in size.
-We recommend that you use a transparent background rather than a solid one and include just one color in the image.
+I recommend that you use a transparent background rather than a solid one and include just one color in the image.
 This will help the image be less distracting, especially on small screens.).

-- Upload Defaults > Essentials > Title > We use this setting to set up a template to know what to insert where, using something like “[keyword/tag] Guide – How to [keyword/tag] using [keyword/tag]”
+- Upload Defaults > Essentials > Title > I use this setting to set up a template to know what to insert where, using something like “[keyword/tag] Guide – How to [keyword/tag] using [keyword/tag]”